7 Festivals on the Golden Triangle Tour!

 In case you are wondering, this particular act from the epic features the sanctity of marriage and showcases the grandiosity of a royal Hindu wedding.
 Furthermore, it also puts forward a show that locals and tourists await every year.

-During, Ram Barat, at a special place, the mythological city of ‘Janakpuri’ (home of Goddess Sita) is set up.
+During Ram Barat, at a special place, the mythological city of ‘Janakpuri’ (home of Goddess Sita) is set up.
 Later this place becomes the venue of the fair too, where thousands of devotees come to witness the royal wedding.

-The groom (Lord Rama) and his family reach the venue in bedecked Jhakis.
+The groom (Lord Rama) and his family reach the venue in bedecked Khakis.
 Moreover, besides the actors, on these Jhakis you will find the idol of Lord Rama, along with his brothers on elephants.

 Do you know that in this dance drama, the roles of women are also played by young boys?